Zig-Zag by Jay Sankey

 Key features

-Mimics the classic Zig Zag illusion with a playing card
+Mimics the classic Zig-Zag illusion with a playing card for a fresh twist

-Uses a gimmicked card and a wooden frame for enhanced visuals
+Uses a gimmicked card and optional wooden frame for enhanced visual effects

 Pros